 A student may officially withdraw from College only by securing a withdrawal permit from the Dean of Men or Dean of Women and having it signed by same.
-He then must be cleared by the President's or Vice President's office, the Registrar's office and the Business office.
+He then must be cleared by the Dean of Student Personnel Services, President's or Vice President's office, the Registrar's office and the Business office.